UBS Group Analysts Give GlaxoSmithKline (LON:GSK) a GBX 1,460 Price Target

-UBS Group set a GBX 1,460 ($19.07) price target on GlaxoSmithKline (LON:GSK) in a report issued on Monday, Borsen Zeitung reports.
+UBS Group set a GBX 1,460 ($19.07) target price on GlaxoSmithKline (LON:GSK) in a research report sent to investors on Monday, Borsen Zeitung reports.

-A number of other brokerages have also issued reports on GSK.
-Deutsche Bank Aktiengesellschaft set a GBX 1,350 ($17.64) price target on GlaxoSmithKline in a research report on Tuesday, September 14th.
-JPMorgan Chase & Co. set a GBX 1,300 ($16.98) price target on GlaxoSmithKline in a research report on Wednesday, July 28th.
-Barclays upped their price objective on GlaxoSmithKline from GBX 1,300 ($16.98) to GBX 1,350 ($17.64) and gave the company an underweight rating in a report on Thursday, July 29th.
-Morgan Stanley set a GBX 1,590 ($20.77) price objective on GlaxoSmithKline in a report on Tuesday, July 6th.
-Finally, Libertas Partners restated a buy rating and issued a GBX 1,700 ($22.21) price objective on shares of GlaxoSmithKline in a report on Wednesday, June 16th.
-Two analysts have rated the stock with a sell rating, nine have given a hold rating and five have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat.com, GlaxoSmithKline has an average rating of Hold and an average price target of GBX 1,541.21 ($20.14).
+Several other analysts also recently issued reports on the stock.
+Liberum Capital reissued a buy rating and set a GBX 1,700 ($22.21) target price on shares of GlaxoSmithKline in a research note on Wednesday, July 7th.
+Morgan Stanley set a GBX 1,590 ($20.77) target price on shares of GlaxoSmithKline in a research note on Tuesday, July 6th.
+Kepler Capital Markets reissued a neutral rating and set a GBX 1,500 ($19.60) target price on shares of GlaxoSmithKline in a research note on Thursday, June 24th.
+Barclays upped their price target on shares of GlaxoSmithKline from GBX 1,300 ($16.98) to GBX 1,350 ($17.64) and gave the stock an underweight rating in a research note on Thursday, July 29th.
+Finally, Jefferies Financial Group set a GBX 1,925 ($25.15) price target on shares of GlaxoSmithKline in a research note on Wednesday, July 28th.
+Two research analysts have rated the stock with a sell rating, nine have given a hold rating and five have given a buy rating to the company.
+According to data from MarketBeat, GlaxoSmithKline has a consensus rating of Hold and a consensus price target of GBX 1,541.21 ($20.14).

 About GlaxoSmithKline